vera147/vera-s-downloader/README.md

 To use this tool u have to install python 3.12.6 and install the pips below

-pip install yt-dlp
+pip install yt-dlp,
-pip install customtkinter
+pip install customtkinter,